Informed Choices - When We Don't Have All the Answers Yet

 It is still not known how long the vaccine will last, or how often it may need to be repeated.

-It is still not known whether a vaccinated person can carry and transmit the virus without being sick.
+There is still a small chance that a vaccinated person can carry and spread the virus without being sick.

 You should get the SAME version (Pfizer or Moderna) for BOTH your first and second shot.

-Rare but life-threatening ALLERGIC REACTIONS have happened with the COVID-19 vaccines (especially the one made by Pfizer) - if you have a history of previous severe allergic reaction, and choose to get vaccinated, you should receive your vaccine in a hospital or facility with full “crash cart” emergency services, and should remain waiting there for at least 30 minutes after the shot.
+Rare but life-threatening ALLERGIC REACTIONS have happened with the COVID-19 vaccines - if you have a history of previous severe allergic reaction ("anaphylaxis"), and choose to get vaccinated, you should receive your vaccine in a hospital or facility with full “crash cart” emergency services, and should remain waiting there for at least 30 minutes after the shot.

 SIDE EFFECTS may include muscle aches, fever, fatigue, and headache, and can last 1-3 days.
 These temporary, unpleasant-but-not-dangerous reactions can be treated with Tylenol or Ibuprofen, and seem to be more common after the 2nd dose.